awslabs/Agent-EvalKit/commands/plan.md

 4. Follow this execution flow:

-    1. Parse user evaluation requests from user input If empty: ERROR "No agent description or evaluation requests provided"
+    1. Parse user evaluation requirements from user input If empty: STOP the process, and output ERROR "No agent description or evaluation requirements provided"
     2. Analyze agent and user requirements:
-       - Parse specific evaluation requests, scenarios, and constraints from user input
+       - Parse specific evaluation requirements, scenarios, and constraints from user input
        - Scan codebase for agent architecture and capabilities
        - Detect tracing instrumentation patterns (Traceloop, OpenTelemetry, etc.)
        - Check for existing test cases and trace files